InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

 1. can_set_options : 16-bit flags of options
    * NONE : 0b0000000000000000 (0)
    * FREEZE_TOKEN_TRANSFER : 0b0000000000000001 (1)
+      * The issuer can freeze or unfreeze the transfer of the token.
    * FREEZE_ACCOUNT : 0b0000000000000010 (2)
+      * The issuer can freeze or unfreeze the token owners.
+They cannot transfer the token if they are frozen.
    * SET_KYC_RULE : 0b0000000000000100 (4)
+      * The issuer can set KYC rules for the transfer of the token.
+      * Only the account which passes the required KYC authentication can send or receive the token.
+   * SET_ACCOUNT_TYPE_RULE : 0b0000000000001000 (8)
+      * The issuer can set the account type for the transfer of the token.
+      * For example, the account whose type is 'A' can only send to or receive from the account whose type is 'B'.
+The 'B' account can send to or receive from 'A' and the token issuer.
+That means only the 'B' can redeem the token.
+      * Note that this feature will be implemented in the future version.

 ## issue
 Issue the token to an account by the token depository